AbdellatifTensai/dotfiles/README.md

 a beginner friendly script to install and setup a few selection of software for a minimal debian install, with i3wm and polybar

+first of all you'll need git obviously, so install it using

+`sudo apt install git`

-first run root.sh as root to install a selection of some essential packages, you need to make it executable first so run
+then run root.sh as root to install a selection of some essential packages, you need to make it executable first so run

 `chmod +x root.sh`